kewei/gnss-sdr-rs/README.md

 A Rust project for decoding GNSS signals, including GPS, Galileo, Beidou and GLONASS.

 ## NOTE
-This project is paused, in order to processd with developing an OpenAI application with Rust.
+This project is paused, in order to develop an urgent OpenAI application with Rust.